 The Vessel as a World: Choosing Your Container

 For a tsubo-niwa, the container is the frame of your landscape painting.
 A shallow, wide pot—often called a suiban or slab pot—works best.
 It provides the necessary expanse for creating ma and suggests the feeling of a vast horizon.
 A muted, natural finish—unglazed ceramic in earthy tones, stone-effect, or aged concrete—allows the garden itself to be the focus.
 The key is proportion: your elements should feel at home in their space, not cramped or adrift.
+The shape and colour of your vessel have a deeper psychological effect on the viewer than you might expect.

 A Simple Recipe for a Tabletop Tsubo-Niwa